adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 The charge value depends on the mob type and biome.

-When spawning one of the mobs listed in the tables below, the potential contribution from all loaded mobs is added up and compared to a total energy value.
+When spawning one of the mobs listed in the tables below, the potential contribution from all other mobs in potential-calculating biomes is added up and compared to a total energy value.
 The potential must be less than the total energy for the spawn attempt to continue.

 <h3 style="text-align: center">Soul Sand Valley</h3>